jcsyme/sisepuede/docs/source/energy_non_electric.rst

 Known Issues
 ------------

-**Discuss how variables that are set in Transportation have to be added to the NonElectricEnergy class as well**
+**Discuss how variables that are set in Transportation have to be added to the EnergyConsumption class as well**

 Categories